PoisotLab/ms_straight_lines/manuscript.md

 $$z = \frac{L_{obs} - \bar{L}}{\sqrt{\sigma_L^2}} \,.$$ {#eq:z}

 A network where $L = \hat L$ will have a $z$-score of 0, and any network with more (fewer) interactions will have a positive (negative) $z$-score.
-This has important practical consequences - the structure of ecological networks is often probed for deviation from the random distribution of some measure of interest (**ref Bascompte, Flores**), and most of these measures are in turn related to connectance **ref P&G**.
 We suggest that the use of a $z$-score could help identify significantly under (over) sampled networks and estimate their number of missing (extra) links.

 In (+@fig:MAPnormal), we show that the predictions made by the normal approximation (panel B) are similar to those made by the beta distribution